kevinohara80/nforce/README.md

 ### Callbacks

-The API of **nforce** follows typical node standards.
+The API of **nforce** follows typical node.js standards.
 Callbacks will always pass an optional error object, and a response object.
 The response object closely resembles the typical responses from the Salesforce REST API.

 ```js
 callback(err, resp);